 - 83% of consumers want to see a clear link between the data they share and the direct benefits it provides them.
 A new and emerging area of brand trust is data trust.
 Brands must now be able to show customers that they are taking care of and protecting the data that they share.

 Why you should earn customer trust and loyalty

 You may have noticed that many brands have moved from retail to subscription models over the last few years.
 From on-demand content to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.

 With customer acquisition costs almost doubling over the past few years, there are even more reasons why you should focus your efforts on retaining customers over acquiring new ones.

-Building trust and loyalty pays off in BIG ways:
+Building trust and loyalty pay off in big ways:

-- 83% more referrals (growth of customer base/reduction in marketing spend)
+- 83% more referrals means growth of customer base/reduction in marketing spend

-- More likely to spend more, have larger carts and respond positively to upsells
+- Shoppers are likely to spend more, have larger carts and respond positively to upsells

 Building confidence in your brand will lead to trust which leads to long-term loyalty.

 5 ways SMS can foster customer confidence